 The GGD Public Speaker Series occasionally brings reputable diplomatic practitioners and academic scholars for a conversation with students and fellows of the MSc in Global Governance and Diplomacy.
 It is designed to allow GGD students and fellows to interact with experienced professionals and to discuss new perspectives on current diplomatic events and global governance challenges.
 Lectures last about 45-60 minutes (followed by 30-45 minutes of Q&A).
-For more information see: http://www.qeh.ox.ac.uk/events-1/special-events/ggd-public-speaker-series.
 If you have suggestions for speakers you would like to invite, please contact Professor Friedrichs or another member of the GGD teaching team.